 They also know they’re not the ones with all the answers, therefore they choose to surround themselves with people who are smart.

 Also, they remain approachable, making others feel comfortable to offer their own great ideas.

-Some of the most astounding business turnarounds ever occurred because new leaders came onboard to help refocus company efforts.
+Some of the most astounding business turnarounds ever, says Harv, occurred because new leaders came onboard to help refocus company efforts.

 In 1997, Steve Jobs rejoined Apple and jettisoned the majority of the product line.

 They were on the brink of bankruptcy when Jobs took control and set them on their new path.

 Biographer Walter Isaacson quoted what Jobs said, “Deciding what not to do is as important as deciding what to do”.

 Under his leadership, company efforts were streamlined to focus on a few core services and products.